-On October 18, 2018, we entered into a series of transactions to effect a refinancing of substantially all of our outstanding indebtedness.
-At that time, we issued \$625.0 million of 9.75% Senior Second Lien Notes due 2023 (the "Senior Second Lien Notes"), which were issued at par with an interest rate of 9.75% per annum that matures on November 1, 2023, and are governed under the terms of the Indenture of the Senior Second Lien Notes (the "Indenture") dated as of October 18, 2018, entered into by and among the Company, the Guarantors, and Wilmington Trust, National Association, as trustee (the "Trustee").
+On October 18, 2018, we issued \$625.0 million of 9.75% Senior Second Lien Notes due 2023 (the "Senior Second Lien Notes"), which were issued at par with an interest rate of 9.75% per annum that matures on November 1, 2023, and are governed under the terms of the Indenture of the Senior Second Lien Notes (the "Indenture"), entered into by and among the Company, the Guarantors, and Wilmington Trust, National Association, as trustee (the "Trustee").
 The estimated annual effective interest rate on the Senior Second Lien Notes was 10.3%, which includes debt issuance costs.
 Interest on the Senior Second Lien Notes is payable in arrears on May 1 and November 1 of each year.